 Gambling and fundraising

-All gambling in B.C. is regulated, including the operations of the British Columbia Lottery Corporation.
+All gambling in B.C. is regulated by the Independent Gambling Control Office, including the operations of the British Columbia Lottery Corporation.
 British Columbians may participate in gambling activities such as lotteries, horse racing, slot machines and casino games, and licensed fundraising events like 50/50 draws.
 Non-profit organizations may be eligible for funding through community gaming grants.

 Services and information topics